MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/feature-updates-and-feature-releases.md

 4. Run **SharePoint Products Configuration Wizard** on each server in your SharePoint farm to ensure all features recognize the new feature release preference.

 > [!NOTE]
-> There is no `PowerShell cmdlet` to configure the feature release preference at this time.
+> Currently, the feature release preference cannot be configured using a `PowerShell cmdlet`.